macaodha/batdetect2/README.md

 AUDIO_URL = "<insert your audio url here>"

-# Process a whole file
+# Process a whole file from a url
 results = api.process_url(AUDIO_URL)

 # Or, load audio and compute spectrograms
+# 'requests.get(AUDIO_URL).content' fetches the raw bytes.
+You are free to use other sources to fetch the raw bytes
 audio = api.load_audio(io.BytesIO(requests.get(AUDIO_URL).content))
 spec = api.generate_spectrogram(audio)